plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ---
 ## More synthesis!

+- Metamer: what images does the model think are identical? <!-- .element: class="margin-top" style="color: #bebebe" -->
-- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" style="color: #bebebe" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: style="color: #bebebe" -->
 - Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models? <!-- .element: style="color: #bebebe" -->
-- Representation geodesic: what does the model think is the most likely sequence of images?
+- Representational geodesic: what does the model think is the most likely sequence of images?

 #note: and the last one: representational geodesics. geoesics are about prediction: what is the most likely sequence of images? this is tied to an old idea in perception, that the visual system structures its representations in order to be useful.